-Board meetings are typically held on the fourth Monday of every month, currently in the mornings.
+Board meetings are typically held on the fourth Tuesday day of the month, the Board meets 7 times per year, currently in the mornings.
 It is expected that, in addition to the actual time spent at a Board or Committee meeting, a director will fully review all materials (i.e., agendas and supporting material) provided prior to attending each meeting.
-Materials for all Board and Committee meetings are distributed by electronic format generally on Wednesday prior to the scheduled meeting.
+Materials for all Board and Committee meetings are distributed by electronic format on Wednesday prior to the scheduled meeting.
 While the amount of time required for review will vary for each individual, it is not unusual for a director to spend approximately 1 to 3 hours preparing for a Board or Committee meetings.

-The Audit Committee meets bi-monthly and the Enterprise Risk Management Committee (ERMCO) Committee meets at least quarterly.
+The Audit Risk Committee meets six times per year.
 For convenience, Committee meetings tend to be scheduled on the same day of the Board meeting.